 During 2022 Dudley met with and listened to young people, parents, carers and professionals supporting young people as they prepare for adulthood.
 Engagement and consultation events produced a lot of really important information that has helped the council establish an exciting and transformational plan to deliver more opportunities locally.

 These initiatives and aspirations include the development of a specialist hub through the redesign of an existing service and ambitious plans for a Complex Needs Foyer model.

-- Dudley Council will formally competitively procure supported living formal framework for all existing supported living provision to align with outcome measures and expectations within the next 2-3 years and ensure compliance with REACH standards and current best practice
+- Dudley Council will formally competitively procure all existing supported living provision via the new framework once established to align with outcome measures and expectations within the next 2 years and ensure compliance with REACH standards and current best practice

 - We will explore and consider pilots for the development and introduction of Individual service funds in Dudley